Manjushri: In Indonesia

-In eighth century Java during the Mataram Kingdom, Mañjuśrī was a prominent deity revered by the Sailendra dynasty, patrons of Mahayana Buddhism.
+In eighth century Java during the Mataram kingdom, Mañjuśrī was a prominent deity revered by the Sailendra dynasty, patrons of Mahayana Buddhism.
 The Kelurak inscription (782) and Manjusrigrha inscription (792) mentioned about the construction of a grand Prasada named Vajrāsana Mañjuśrīgṛha (Vajra House of Mañjuśrī) identified today as Sewu temple, located just 800 meters north of the Prambanan.
 Sewu is the second largest Buddhist temple in Central Java after Borobudur.
 The depiction of Mañjuśrī in Sailendra art is similar to those of the Pala Empire style of Nalanda, Bihar.
 Mañjuśrī was portrayed as a youthful handsome man with the palm of his hands tattooed with the image of a flower.
 His right hand is facing down with an open palm while his left-hand holds an utpala (blue lotus).
 He also uses the necklace made of tiger canine teeth.

-In other traditions

-In Hindu tradition, Manjushri has been depicted as emanation of Shiva.